danielvcorreia/university-code-projects/README.md

 # University code/repositories
-You can see all of it at [University repositories](https://github.com/danielvcorreia-university) organization.
+You can see the repositories by clicking the following link: [My University repositories](https://github.com/orgs/danielvcorreia-university/repositories).

 ### Questions and Bug Reports
 @danielvcorreia / danielvalacorreia@ua.pt